 - Three letters of recommendation.
 As part of the online submission, you must send a request to the referee to submit a letter of recommendation (via the “request” section).
 The referee will be automatically sent an email with a link to an online submission form where they will upload a letter of recommendation.
 It is highly recommended that you contact your referee prior to sending the request.
 Please inform the referee to expect an email from ScholarAdmin@communityforce.com with instructions for submitting a recommendation letter.
 Each referee must upload his/her letter of recommendation via the link by February 1.

 The selection of Putnam Fellows will be based on:

 - The range and depth of the applicant’s education and professional experience.
-Applicants will be judged by his/her track record as an independent researcher, and also by his/her collaborations on specific projects and other organizational efforts.
+Applicants will be judged by his/her track record as an independent researcher.

 - The overall quality of the applicant’s research proposal.
 The applicant’s research proposal will be assessed with regard to the nature and scope of the work, the approach and methods to be employed, the feasibility of the proposed effort with respect to the term of the fellowship, and how it would advance knowledge about the plant kingdom.